The Nature of the Work

 Where:

 The Culture of Repair Project supports bringing repair into educational settings locally, nationally and internationally.
-I support other repair initiatives principally in Oakland and Berkeley, California USA.
+Additional support is lent closer to home, the San Francisco Bay Area, California, USA.